 The Qualifying Exam evaluates the student’s ability to propose and defend a doctoral thesis research plan.
 It occurs at the end of the second year after the student has spent approximately 10 months in his/her thesis lab.
 Students prepare a written research proposal and also present their proposal orally.
 The Exam Committee is chosen by the student and mentor in consultation with the Student Affairs Committee.
 After the Qualifying Exam, the Exam Committee becomes the student’s Thesis Advisory Committee.

-The student and mentor propse the group of three faculty they feel are best suited to advise on the research topic.
+The student and mentor propose three to four faculty they feel are best suited to advise on the research topic.
 The Student Advisory Committee reviews the proposal and sometimes recommends an additional member be added.
 At least three members of the Thesis Advisory Committee must have appointments in the GGSB.

 After the initial meeting at the Qualifying Exam, students meet at least once a year with their Thesis Advisory Committee.
 A brief written report is provided to the committee members before hand to help them prepare for the meeting.